ForEvolve/forevolve.github.io/_posts/en/2020-12-24-book-an-atypical-asp-net-core-5-design-patterns-guide.md

 ## The first outline

-At this point, I started to collaborate with Packt and built the first outline, which had 21 chapters.
+Here, I started to collaborate with Packt and built the first outline, which had 21 chapters.
 Half of those are more or less in the final book.
 The chapters were split into six sections.
 I ended up working with multiple people on that, as people tend to move on to other jobs or get promoted.
-At this point, we signed a standard contract and they evaluated a timeline to complete that outlined book.
+At this point, we signed a standard contract, and they evaluated a timeline to complete that outlined book; I had no idea how to determine the number of pages per day that I could write.

 ## The writing